XPEHO/XpeApp/README.md

 - Gradle configuration for compilation;
 - Unit and integration tests specific to Android.

-[README](./xpeapp_android/README.md) of the android application.
+[README](https://github.com/XPEHO/xpeapp_android/blob/main/README.md) of the android application.

 ### XpeApp IOS

-Folder containing the implementation of the ios application.
+Repository containing the implementation of the ios application.

 Including: